10 Less Famous Australian Snakes

 Source: iNaturalist user Thomas Mesaglio – CC BY 4.0

-The blackish blind snake is completely harmless.
+The blackish blind snake is completely harmless to humans.
 Its most “dangerous” weapon is a spiky tail which it pokes people with.
-Anilios nigrescens is one of the longer blind snakes worldwide, reaching a maximum of 80cm.
-However, they still fall victim to fellow Australian snakes, such as the small-eyed snake.
+Anilios nigrescens is one of the longer blind snakes worldwide, reaching a maximum of 75cm.
+However, they still fall victim to fellow Australian species, such as the small-eyed snake.

 7 Australian coral snake